-In order to participate in commencement exercises in January, May or the Recognition Ceremony in September (includes the July 1^{st} graduation date), students must satisfy all Academic, Financial and Regimental (where applicable) requirements for their degree prior to commencement.
+In order to participate in commencement exercises (held in January and May) or a recognition ceremony, students must satisfy all Academic, Financial and Regimental (where applicable) requirements for their degree prior to commencement.
 Students who do not successfully complete all degree requirements, clear all financial or Regimental obligations (where applicable) are ineligible to participate in commencement exercises.
 To earn an undergraduate degree in all majors, a cumulative GPA rounding to at least 2.00 (i.e., GPA \geq 1.995 on transcript) is required at the time of graduation.
 To earn a graduate degree in all majors, a cumulative GPA rounding to at least 3.00 (i.e., GPA \geq 2.995 on transcript) is required at the time of graduation.

 For students in license degree programs, degree requirements include the passing of all seven modules for 3rd Mate, or eight modules for the 3rd Assistant Engineer of the USCG license exam.
 Additionally, all sea time requirements must be met.
-You will not be eligible to participate in either the January or May commencement or the Recognition Ceremony in September, without having passed all modules of the USCG license exam.
+A student will not be eligible to participate in either the January or May commencement or a Recognition Ceremony without having passed all modules of the USCG license exam.

 Additionally, License/STCW course certificates will not be issued to any student unless they successfully complete the USCG/MARAD approved (46 CFR 310) program.
-For students in the 2-year license degree programs, course certificates will only be issued when students successfully complete the USCG-approved Deck or Engine license program.
+For students in the 2-year license degree programs, course certificates will be issued only when students successfully complete the USCG-approved Deck or Engine license program.